Foreigner Jobs

 • Art or Music Assistant: Assists with the training of tuning or artwork, as well as with creative athletics and initiatives.

-• Sports and physical education assistant: Assists physical education instructors and sports coaches, as well as to education and sports.
+• Sports and physical education assistant: Assists physical education instructors and sports coaches, as well as education and sports.

 • Behavioral Support Assistant: Provides techniques and support to college students who exhibit challenging behavior.